ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 1. Before finalizing previous block, next block cannot be constructed.
 In this case forks are not allowed, as it is not possible for any siblings of block to exists.

-2. A distributed algorithm finalizing previous blocks depending upon certain parameters like votes casted on blocks,
+2. A distributed algorithm finalizing previous blocks depending upon certain parameters like votes casted on blocks, block age, number of blocks built upon that block etc etc.

 ### Fork selection